Antarctic circles of latitude: 67th parallel south

 The 67th parallel south is a circle of latitude that is 67 degrees south of the Earth's equatorial plane, about 50 km south of the Antarctic Circle.
 It crosses the Southern Ocean and Antarctica.

-At this latitude the sun is visible for 24 hours, 0 minutes during the December solstice (Summer solstice) and 1 hour, 29 minutes during the June solstice (Winter solstice).
+At this latitude the sun is visible for 24 hours during the December solstice (Summer solstice) and 1 hour, 29 minutes during the June solstice (Winter solstice).
 If the latitude in the southern hemisphere is 67°45′ or smaller, every day of the month of September can view both astronomical dawn and astronomical dusk.

-Around the world

 Starting at the Prime Meridian and heading eastwards, the parallel 67° south passes through: